 The no. 15 rule for the XIT ranch was no alcohol, and the Hartley County Historical Commission is proud to continue this tradition and offer the area a family friendly event.
 We feel it is best for all if we do not serve alcohol since Channing is 30 miles from the nearest hotel.

 All proceeds will go to the XIT General Office for general maintenance, repairs, and our hopes to establish a museum in the building.
-This year we are hoping to raise $20,000 to replace to roof on our beloved building.
+This year we are hoping to raise $20,000 to replace the roof on our beloved building.
 This event will help share Channing's best kept secret and showcase the building to the general public.
 Since the XIT ranch is really the heritage of everyone living in the western panhandle, we would really like to keep the event donation only rather than require ticket sales.

 This event relies strongly on the sponsorship of panhandle businesses and benefactors, who will be featured throughout the event.
 If you are interested in helping, please contact us.
 Currently, our guest list includes over 1 million acres of ranch ownership.
 We look to reach more of the ranchers and farmers who are now operating on the 3 million acres that used to be the XIT Ranch to celebrate their land and the living history of the XIT.